Logo

 In 1976, Ossie Davis appeared on Muhammad Ali's novelty album for children, The Adventures of Ali and His Gang vs Mr Tooth Decay.

-Ossie Davis found recognition late in his life by working in several of director Spike Lee's films, including School Daze, Do The Right Thing, Jungle Fever, She Hate Me and Get on the Bus.
+Ossie Davis found recognition late in his life by working in several of director Spike Lee's films, including School Daze, Do the Right Thing, Jungle Fever, Malcolm X, Get on the Bus, and She Hate Me For the final moments of Malcolm X, Ossie Davis, in voiceover, recited the actual eulogy that he wrote and delivered at Malcolm's funeral 27 years earlier.

 Ossie Davis found work as a commercial voice-over artist and served as the narrator of the early-1990s CBS sitcom Evening Shade, starring Burt Reynolds, where he played one of the residents of a small southern town.